Mikejo5000/vsts-docs-pr/docs/tfvc/day-life-alm-developer-write-new-code-user-story.md

 ---
-title: day in the life of an devops developer: Write new code for a user story
+title: Write new code for a user story
-description: day in the life of an devops developer: Write new code for a user story ms.assetid: 1407effb-0d9b-451b-97b0-b40e0c48594c ms.prod: vs-devops-alm ms.technology: vs-devops-tfvc
+description: A day in the life of an devops developer.
+Write new code for a user story. ms.assetid: 1407effb-0d9b-451b-97b0-b40e0c48594c ms.prod: vs-devops-alm ms.technology: vs-devops-tfvc